 Our Team

-KCNQ2 Cure Alliance's Board of Directors is comprised of individuals dedicated to advancing research and supporting families of children and adults with KCNQ2 developmental and epileptic encephalopathy.
+KCNQ2 Cure Alliance's Board of Directors is comprised of individuals dedicated to advancing research and supporting families of children and adults with KCNQ2-related disorders.

 kcnq2 president

-Jim Johnson, President, is a seasoned digital media, software executive and a product development leader.
-Currently, Jim is the executive director of digital media at premier branding agency Monigle Associates.
-In his leadership role at Monigle, Jim is responsible for growing the reach of the companies digital footprint by working with organizations to expand their branding presence through industry-leading digital asset management solutions.
+A seasoned digital media, software executive and a product development leader.
+Jim is the program director of digital transformation at premier experience consultancy Stellar Elements.
+In his leadership role at Stellar, Jim is responsible for growing the development of digital solutions with companies at enterprise scale with global development teams.

-Previous executive management roles include running product management for local search technology pioneer Local Matters and leading the software development team for start-up Teach.com - later acquired by Ernst & Young.
-Originally a programmer, Jim has held diverse roles running sales, product management, design and development teams.
-Jim has worked closely with Fortune 500 companies Boeing, FedEx, Disney, Intuit, Fidelity and Cisco providing consulting and strategy on their digital properties.
+Previous executive management roles include running product management for local search technology pioneer Local Matters and leading the software development team for start-up Teach.com, which was later acquired by Ernst & Young.
+Jim has worked closely with Fortune 500 companies Boeing, FedEx, Disney, Intuit, Fidelity, Comcast, and Cisco, providing consulting and strategy on their digital properties.

 kcnq2 vice president

-Sara James, Vice President, is an Emmy Award-winning journalist and author.
-James has covered Australasia for NBC, CNN, and PBS.
+An Emmy Award-winning journalist and author, James has covered Australasia for NBC, CNN, and PBS.
 James is a featured commentator on Australia’s ABC News Breakfast.
 Her American in Oz segment offers a savvy take on US politics.
-James moved to Melbourne from New York, where she served as a Correspondent for Dateline and NBC News and guest-anchored on the news desk of the NBC Today Show.
-James has won a string of awards and reported on the Taliban, modern-day slavery in Sudan, the Bosnian War Crimes Tribunal, Australia’s Stolen Generation and 9/11 in her hometown.
-James is a Director of the American Australian Association Limited, a Director of the Australian-American Fulbright Commission, and a founding member of GETA - Genetic Epilepsy Team Australia.
+James moved to Melbourne from New York, where she served as a Correspondent for Dateline and NBC News and guest-anchored on the NBC Today Show news desk.
+James has won a string of awards and reported on the Taliban, modern-day slavery in Sudan, the Bosnian War Crimes Tribunal, Australia’s Stolen Generation, and 9/11 in her hometown.
+James is a Director of the American Australian Association Limited, the Australian-American Fulbright Commission, and a founding member of GETA - Genetic Epilepsy Team Australia.
 James is the author of An American in Oz, co-author of The Best of Friends, and editor of An Extraordinary School.

 kcnq2 treasurer

-Caroline Loewy, Treasurer, is a biopharmaceutical and financial executive with over 25 years of experience in the field.
-She currently serves on the board of directors of publicly-traded companies, including Aptose Biosciences, CymaBay Therapeutics, and PhaseBio Pharmaceuticals.
+A biopharmaceutical and financial executive with over 25 years of experience in the field, she currently serves on the board of directors of publicly traded companies, including Aptose Biosciences, CymaBay Therapeutics, and PhaseBio Pharmaceuticals.
 Caroline has held the position of Chief Financial Officer of both public and private biopharmaceutical companies.
 Prior to her roles in company management, Caroline spent 11 years as a senior biotechnology equity research analyst at Morgan Stanley and Prudential Securities.

-Caroline has leveraged her experience in the medical arena and financial expertise to benefit those affected with rare disorders.
-She is a founding board member of the Global Genes Project, one of the leading rare disease patient advocacy organizations in the world, serves on the steering committee for the Forum for Collaborative Research—Rare Diseases Forum, and the Advisory Board of TGen’s Center for Rare Childhood Disorders.
-She and her husband, Gregg Alton, live in San Francisco along with their five children.
+Caroline has leveraged her medical and financial experience to benefit those affected by rare disorders.
+She is a founding board member of the Global Genes Project, one of the world's leading rare disease patient advocacy organizations, serves on the steering committee for the Forum for Collaborative Research—Rare Diseases Forum, and the Advisory Board of TGen’s Center for Rare Childhood Disorders.
+She and her husband, Gregg Alton, live with their five children in San Francisco.

 kcnq2 secretary

-Scotty Sims, Secretary.
-Prior to her career as a crisis therapist, where she provided support and assessment to children and adults with severe and persistent mental illness, she was a forensic interviewer, specially trained to interview children who were victims of sexual abuse, for law enforcement, child protection, and the court system.
+Prior to her career as a crisis therapist, where she provided support and assessment to children and adults with severe and persistent mental illness, she was a forensic interviewer, specially trained to interview children who were victims of sexual abuse for law enforcement, child protection, and the court system.

-After her daughter was born and diagnosed with KCNQ2 encephalopathy, Scotty started an international KCNQ2 parent support group to provide support for families struggling with a diagnosis of KCNQ2 developmental and epileptic encephalopathy.
+After her daughter was born and diagnosed with KCNQ2 encephalopathy, Scotty started the international KCNQ2 parent support group to provide support for families struggling with a diagnosis of KCNQ2 developmental and epileptic encephalopathy.

 kcnq2 board member